Is a Swamp Cooler Right for You?

 Before you buy a swamp cooler, though, you should understand how they work.
 Not everyone can use a swamp cooler, but they can be a great way to beat the heat during summer months.
 Here are a few things to consider:

 Where You Live

 Location has one of the biggest impacts on the usability of swamp coolers.
 While swamp coolers can be a healthier and more environmentally friendly choice, they aren’t suited to every area.
-Because of the evaporative process used, swamp coolers can only be used in climates with low humidity.
-Area that experience high levels of humidity aren’t good candidates for swamp coolers, while drier areas like California, Utah, and Colorado are much better suited to these devices.
+Because of the evaporative process used, swamp coolers can only be used in climates with low humidity, specifically areas with low wet-bulb temperatures.
+Areas that experience high levels of humidity aren’t good candidates for swamp coolers, while drier areas like California, Utah, and Colorado are much better suited to these devices.

 Which Rooms the Swamp Cooler Will Cool

 Potential swamp cooler owners should also consider which rooms need to be cooled, their size, and how much ventilation is available.
 Just like regular air conditioners, evaporative coolers have a certain capacity at which they are able to cool efficiently.
 They also require ventilation since recirculating humid air decreases effectiveness.

 There are two main types of swamp coolers that are generally offered, these are residential coolers and industrial coolers.
 As their names suggest, residential coolers tend to be sufficient for homes and individual rooms and can be used throughout the home.
 Industrial grade swamp coolers, on the other hand, have an incredibly large capacity and can cool homes.

 How to Properly Maintain a Swamp Cooler